Synthesis of carbon nanotubes: Super-growth CVD

-In this equation, β is the initial growth rate and ${\tau}_o$ is the characteristic catalyst lifetime.
+where β is the initial growth rate and ${\tau}_o$ is the characteristic catalyst lifetime.

 Their specific surface exceeds 1,000 m2/g (capped) or 2,200 m2/g (uncapped), surpassing the value of 400–1,000 m2/g for HiPco samples.
 The synthesis efficiency is about 100 times higher than for the laser ablation method.
 The time required to make SWNT forests of the height of 2.5 mm by this method was 10 minutes in 2004.
 Those SWNT forests can be easily separated from the catalyst, yielding clean SWNT material (purity >99.98%) without further purification.
 For comparison, the as-grown HiPco CNTs contain about 5–35% of metal impurities; it is therefore purified through dispersion and centrifugation that damages the nanotubes.
 Super-growth avoids this problem.
 Patterned highly organized single-walled nanotube structures were successfully fabricated using the super-growth technique.

-The super-growth method is basically a variation of CVD.
+The super-growth method is essentially a variation of CVD.
 Therefore, it is possible to grow material containing SWNT, DWNTs and MWNTs, and to alter their ratios by tuning the growth conditions.
 Their ratios change by the thinness of the catalyst.
 Many MWNTs are included so that the diameter of the tube is wide.

 The vertically aligned nanotube forests originate from a "zipping effect" when they are immersed in a solvent and dried.
 The zipping effect is caused by the surface tension of the solvent and the van der Waals forces between the carbon nanotubes.
 It aligns the nanotubes into a dense material, which can be formed in various shapes, such as sheets and bars, by applying weak compression during the process.
 Densification increases the Vickers hardness by about 70 times and density is 0.55 g/cm3.
 The packed carbon nanotubes are more than 1 mm long and have a carbon purity of 99.9% or higher; they also retain the desirable alignment properties of the nanotubes forest.